Educat8n/Invited_Talks/PyCon2017/Models/readme.md

+#PreTrained Weights
-# Contains Weights of Resnet50 etc to be copied tp ~/.keras/models folder
+Contains Weights of Resnet50 etc to be copied tp ~/.keras/models folder